AdobeDocs/experience-platform.en/help/destinations/destination-sdk/testing-api/streaming-destinations/render-template-api.md

 ---
-description: This page lists and describes all the API operations that you can perform using the `/authoring/testing/template/render` API endpoint, to to render exported data for your destination, based on your message transformation template.
+description: Learn how to use the destination testing API to validate the output to your streaming destination, based on your message transformation template.
 title: Validate exported profile structure
 exl-id: e64ea89e-6064-4a05-9730-e0f7d7a3e1db
 ---